0xJeremy/socket.engine/python/docs/Router_Documentation.md

 	name = (Required) (String)
 	Returns a list of all data received over a specified channel of Transports with the same name.
 Returns an empty list if no data exists.

-Router.getLocal(channel)
-	channel = (Required) (String)
-	Returns a list of all data received over a specified channel by Transports initiated by the Router.
-Returns an empty list if no data exists.

-Router.getRemote(channel)
-	channel = (Required) (String)
-	Returns a list of all data received over a specified channel by Transports initiated by a remote Router.
-Returns an empty list if no data exists.

 Router.writeAll(channel, data)
 	channel = (Required) (String)
 	data = (Required) (String)